philipy1219/ComfyUI-TaylorSeer/README.md

 VRAM usage increases linearly with resolution and number of images.

 Acceleration Ratio: The `first_enhance` parameter can adjust when Taylor Cache intervenes.
 When first_enhance = 10, with 30 iteration steps, the results are almost lossless compared to the original results, and the acceleration ratio can reach 2x.

+### Using TaylorSeer-Lite

+Nearly zero VRAM increase.

+**Exciting Performance on WAN 2.2**: For 81 frames generation on RTX 5090, TaylorSeer-Lite achieves remarkable acceleration - **386s vs 1176s** (3.05x speedup) compared to the original implementation!

 ## Comparison with teacache